 - What black seed oil tastes like and how to use it.

 Where does Black Seed Oil come from?

 Black seed oil comes from black caraway seeds.
 These seeds also go by other names like black cumin, black onion seeds, fennel flower, and kalonji.
-They come from a small plant called Nigela sativa.
-They have been used in some cultures as a natural remedy for thousands of years.
+These seeds come from a small plant called Nigela sativa.
+Black seeds have been used in many cultures as a natural remedy for thousands of years.